5 Ways to Get Your Juice On

 Juice bars aren’t just for college towns anymore: New liquid locales have been flooding city streets.
-Last November, New York magazine documented the recent surge in Manhattan’s juice bars, citing hot spots such as Organic Avenue and The Juice Press, along with One Lucky Duck, founded by the owner of vegan haute-dining institution Pure Food and Wine.
-Across the country in Los Angeles, newer bars such as Pressed Juicery, Liquid Juice Bar, and Moon Juice are quenching the thirst of the Hollywood set one green drink at a time.
-Even national companies are clamoring to catch a piece of the latest foodie fad: In March, colossal coffee-chain Starbucks opened its first Evolution Fresh juice bar in a suburb of Seattle, with more locations expected to follow.
+Manhattan has experienced a surge of juice bars, with hot spots such as Organic Avenue and The Juice Press, along with One Lucky Duck, founded by the owner of vegan haute-dining institution Pure Food and Wine.
+Across the country in Los Angeles, juice bars such as Pressed Juicery and Moon Juice are quenching the thirst of the Hollywood set one green drink at a time.
+Even national companies are clamoring to catch a piece of the latest foodie fad: colossal coffee-chain Starbucks opened two Evolution Fresh juice bars in Seattle, and another in Bellevue, Washington.

 With the recent advent of food-delivery services peddling everything from tequila to tacos, it was only a matter of time before juice companies hopped on board.
 Urban dwellers across the country can now get fresh-pressed goodness delivered right to their doorstep, making nourishing drinks a few effortless clicks away.
-San Franciscans can turn to companies such as Juice to You and Living Greens for home-delivered drinks.
-Juice lovers in Austin can order from The Juice Spot, while Windy City residents can get their juices flowing courtesy of Chicago’s Juice Rx, and thirsty Denver locals can drink up with Source Juice Co.
+San Franciscans can turn to companies such as Thistle and Living Greens for home-delivered drinks.
+Juice lovers in Austin can order from The Juice Spot, while Windy City residents can get their juices flowing courtesy of Chicago’s Juice Rx, and thirsty Denver locals can drink up with Raw Roots Juice Bar.
 Don’t live in a major city?
-National juice-delivery services such as Fresh Juice Delivery and BluePrintCleanse can ship their precious perishables anywhere in the country.
+National juice-delivery services such as Urban Remedy and BluePrintCleanse can ship their precious perishables anywhere in the country.

 Consult the Experts

 Juicing has been sneaking into cookbooks for some time, but it’s beginning to take center stage as more books touting the wonders of plant-based drinks hit the shelves.
-Best-selling author Kris Carr, the brains behind vegan wellness site Crazy Sexy Life, encourages readers to harness the medicinal powers of a juicing regime in her new e-book Crazy Sexy Juices and Succulent Smoothies, a comprehensive juicing primer complete with 60 recipes.
-Mainstream magazines are also bringing juice to the masses—Martha Stewart’s Whole Living recently proposed a juice-heavy dietary detox featuring refreshing blends such as carrot, apple, and mint.
+Best-selling author Kris Carr, the brains behind vegan wellness site Crazy Sexy Life, encourages readers to harness the medicinal powers of a juicing regime in her e-book Crazy Sexy Juices and Succulent Smoothies, a comprehensive juicing primer complete with 60 recipes.
+Popular vegan blog, the Minimalist Baker, offers a 15-recipe detox guide when you subscribe.